 Accountability of Commercial and Private Airplane Pilots to Protect Passengers and People on Ground

 Commercial pilots are subject to much stricter scrutiny by the FAA and must adhere to specific rules and protocol that are intended to minimize the probability of an aviation accident.
-Private pilots are not held to the same standards and the leniency toward these pilots is reflected in the rate of pilot error when compared to their commercial counterparts.
+Private pilots are not held to the same standards, and leniency toward these pilots is reflected in the rate of pilot error when compared to their commercial counterparts.
 A staggering 83% of aviation accidents resulting from pilot error occur during private flights.

-While much more is expected of commercial pilots, private pilots are held equally liable when an error results in an aviation accident.
+While much more is expected of commercial pilots, private aviators are held equally liable when an error results in an aviation accident.
 The liability can extend to the owner of the aircraft or the pilot’s employer.
 In the case of commercial accidents, the airline itself could be deemed liable in addition to the pilot.

 Common Aircraft Piloting Errors That Result in Crashes

 What constitutes an aviator error primarily depends on whether the pilot breached their duty of care— a term that defines what another pilot would do under similar or identical circumstances.
 Types of errors made by pilots may result from the following.

 - Failure to communicate with air traffic controllers or misunderstanding the directions received.

 - Miscalculating velocity, altitude or location.